-AM Best Global Rotation Procedure (CRPC Procedure 2A: READ Function Staffing & Rotation) captures the following requirements:
+AM Best Global Rotation Procedure (CRPC Control Procedure 2A: READ Function Staffing & Rotation) captures the following requirements:

-a) The lead Rating Analyst will have a maximum of four consecutive years' interaction with an assigned rating entity / issuer or its related third parties at which time the rating will be reassigned;

-b) For AMBERS based employees, the four consecutive year time frame begins on January 1, 2016.
-Any time a lead Rating Analyst accumulated with an assigned entity prior to this date will not count toward the four consecutive years of interaction.

-c) The required cooling off period for any employee who reaches the maximum interaction time frame is two consecutive years.
+- a) The lead Rating Analyst will have a maximum of four years' interaction with an assigned rating entity / issuer or its related third parties at which time the rating will be reassigned; - b) For AMBERS based employees, the four consecutive year time frame begins on January 1, 2016.
+Any time a lead Rating Analyst accumulated with an assigned entity prior to this date will not count toward the four consecutive years of interaction. - c) The required cooling off period for any employee who reaches the maximum interaction time frame is two consecutive years.
+During the cooling-off period, analysts cannot be involved in credit rating activities, meaning they cannot be assigned as a Rating Analyst or Reviewer, are not to conduct surveillance, and cannot vote in rating committees for the entity.